amanavengers/ecommerce/README.md

 # ecommerce
-This is an ecommerce website
+This is an ecommerce website.Here user can buy and sell items according to his/her needs.